Background and Training

 I also work as a Mental Health Mentor with students at a leading university and at an EAP (Employee Assistance Programme) as a counsellor supporting employees of numerous organisations.

 I hold a Clinical Diploma in Transactional Analysis Psychotherapeutic Counselling from Metanoia Institute.
-I am working towards a further qualification, an MSc in Transactional Analysis Psychotherapy at Metanoia which I will complete in 2019.
+I am working towards a further qualification, an MSc in Transactional Analysis Psychotherapy at Metanoia which I aim to complete in 2020.

 I also hold a BA (Hons) in Philosophy from the University of Kent and a Certificate of Higher Education in Counselling and Counselling Skills from Birkbeck College, University of London.